gnois/luaty/README.md

 ```

-- an indent is allowed within table constructor/function call, but the line having its closing brace/parenthesis should realign back to its starting indentation
+   - an indent is allowed within table constructor/function call, but the line having its closing brace/parenthesis should realign back to its starting indent
 ```
 var y = { 1
 	,
 	2}                    -- Error: <dedent> expected

 var z = { 1
 	,
 	2
 }                        -- Ok, last line realign back with a dedent

 print(
 	1,
 	2
 	, 3,
 4, 5)                    -- Ok, last line realign back to `print(`

 ```